Introduction

 Current situation

-Is pornographic production criminalized in Sweden?
-The short answer is no. But to understand the legal situation, the answer needs to be elaborated on considerably.
+Is the production of pornography criminalized in Sweden?
+The short answer is no. But to understand the legal situation, the answer needs to be expanded upon considerably.

-Swedish criminal law contains provisions that could be applied to pornographic production, namely the provisions on pimping and human trafficking.
-The pimping provision in Section 6:12 of the Penal Code states that anyone who "promotes or improperly exploits another person's temporary sexual relations for financial gain" is guilty of pimping.
-There is therefore no linguistic obstacle to already applying this section to a producer of pornography, but there are few court cases where pornography production has been tried in relation to procuring.
+Swedish criminal law contains provisions that could be applied to the production of pornography, namely the provisions on procuring and human trafficking.
+The pimping provision in Section 6:12 of the Penal Code (1962:700) stipulates that a person is guilty of pimping if they “promote or, in an improper manner, financially exploit the fact that a person is induced to perform or submit to sexual acts in exchange for compensation, as referred to in Sections 9 or 11.”
+There is thus no linguistic obstacle to applying this provision to a producer of pornography at this time, but there are few court cases in which pornography production has been examined in relation to procuring.

-One such case is a court of appeal case (RH 2013:18) in which a man was first involved in a woman recording pornographic films and then began to organize her selling sex.
-In their text message conversation, they talked about both recording pornographic films and him arranging sex for payment "without a camera."
-He suggested prices, posted ads on Adoos and the "pink pages," and discussed posting links to pornographic films she had recorded as part of the marketing.
-The Court of Appeal examined whether his actions constituted pimping.
-They concluded that his actions—encouraging and organizing a woman to sell sexual services for money and receiving part of the payment—constituted promotion and improper exploitation.
+One such case is the judgment of the Court of Appeal for Western Sweden in RH 2013:18.
+Charges were brought against a man who was first involved in a woman recording pornographic films and then began organizing for her to sell sex.
+In their text message conversations, they discussed both the filming of pornographic movies and his arranging for her to provide sex for payment “without a camera.”
+He suggested prices, posted ads on Adoos and “the pink pages,” and discussed including links to pornographic movies she had filmed as part of the marketing.
+The Court of Appeals examined whether his actions constituted pimping.
+They concluded that the acts—encouraging and organizing a woman to sell sexual services for compensation, as well as receiving a portion of the compensation—constituted promotion and improper exploitation, and the man was consequently convicted of pimping.

-This is one of the few cases where porn production (filming) is explicitly mentioned in the background and then slides into prostitution/pimping.
+This is one of the few cases where porn production (filming) is explicitly mentioned in the background of charges that subsequently extend into the realm of prostitution/pimping.

-In another court case from 2022 (the Södertälje case), pornography production was examined in relation to the pimping clause.
-A woman had agreed to participate in a pornographic film to pay off a debt for a friend.
-She signed an agreement under the influence of alcohol and mental illness.
-The men in the films paid SEK 2,300 to participate.
-The prosecutor argued that it is not possible to enter into an agreement and consent to have sex; rather, this must be decided on a case-by-case basis.
-The porn producer was convicted in district court for rape and pimping.
-But the court of appeals ruled that there was an agreement and that the purpose was to make a film, not to promote prostitution.
-This is what the ruling says.
+In another court case from 2022 (Svea Court of Appeal, judgment 2022-06-15, case no. B 4927–22) (the Södertälje case), pornography production was examined in relation to the pimping provision.
+A woman had agreed to appear in a pornographic film to pay off a debt for a friend.
+She signed a contract while under the influence of alcohol and suffering from mental health issues.
+The men in the films paid 2,300 kronor to participate.
+The prosecutor argued that one cannot enter into a contract and consent to having sex; rather, one must make that decision on a case-by-case basis.
+The porn producer was convicted in district court of rape and pimping.
+The Court of Appeals, however, ruled that there was a contract and that the purpose was to film a movie, not to promote prostitution.
+Here is what the ruling states (p.
+9):

 The fact that Tomas Fu and the plaintiff traveled to Lars Kongstad's place of residence in Uddevalla, Lars Kongstad's statements about Tomas Fu's desire to create good conditions for filming, and Lars Kongstad's subsequent text message about himself as a movie star indicate that the purpose was to shoot a film.
 However, it is also clear from the evidence presented by the prosecutor that the sexual activities took place within the framework of Tomas Fu's and the plaintiff's company and that the remuneration was paid to that company.
 Regardless of whether the payment was intended for the production of a film or for the sexual intercourse as such, under these circumstances, it was not a case of procuring."